-In 2018 , St Joseph’s Catholic High School will continue the BYODD (bring your own designated device) iPad Program for all students in Year 7 to prepare them for a world that demands they address and manage information, communication, and collaboration in many areas of the workplace and their personal life.
+St Joseph’s Catholic High School has an integrated a BYODD (Bring Your Own Digital Device) Apple iPad/Laptop Program for all students.
+This program is to prepare them for a world that demands they address and manage information, communication and collaboration in many areas of the workplace and their personal life.
 Students will have around the clock access to resources and learning support material to assist them in their learning journey.

 THE FIRST DAY